TDI: 2 What's this?

 - Lewa Wildlife Conservancy – Former cattle ranch, surrounded by mountains, with more than 70 different animal species.

 - Pejeta Conservancy is a prime place for close-up wildlife encounters.
-It’s got a significant population of rhinos.
+It has a significant rhino population.

 6. Mombasa